Tapirus haysii

 Tapirus haysii is an extinct species of tapir that inhabited North America during the early to middle Pleistocene Epoch (~2.5–1 Ma).
 These fossil remains of two juvenile T. haysii were collected in Hillsborough County, Florida on 31 August 1963.
 It was classified as the second largest North American tapir; the first being T. merriami.
+Its mean estimated body mass is estimated at 280 kg.

 Taxonomy

 Tapirus copei is a junior synonym.
 Taprirus haysii is placed in the subgenus Helicotapirus, which also includes Tapirus veroensis and Tapirus lundeliusi.